KalleEhrsson/Project-VR/README.md

 # 🧟‍♂️ VR Escape Prototype
 ### _Physics.
 Parkour.
 Panic.
 Built for Quest 3 in Unity 6._

+A physics-driven VR escape prototype focused on **weight, instability, and bad decisions**.
+This is not a power fantasy.
+This is a “don’t drop your gun while climbing” fantasy.

-Welcome to the start of a chaotic little VR project where the goal is simple:
+The goal is simple: **escape**.
-**escape an alley full of horrors using a gun, your hands, and questionable choices.**

-This repo is currently **freshly born**.
-No features yet.
-No gameplay.
-Only ambition, dreams, and probably future bugs.

 ---

-# 🎯 Game Concept
+## 🎯 Game Concept

-A VR escape game that combines:
+A VR escape game built around:

-- Physical gun handling
+- Physical gun handling with real weight
-- Parkour and climbing
+- Parkour and climbing using physics forces
-- Unforgiving physics
-- Realistic weight, jank, and tension
-- Zombies (or something equally rude)
+- Minimal assistance, no sticky hands
+- Tension over comfort
+- Enemies that pressure you to move, not fight

-You begin in an alley with a rifle on your back and a pistol on your hip.
+You start in a tight alley with a rifle on your back and a pistol on your hip.
-You climb, scramble, slip, drop things, and try to escape before the undead turn you into a snack.
+You climb, scramble, lose balance, drop things, panic, recover, and escape… or you don’t.

 ---

+## 🔧 Core Design Pillars

+- **Physics first**
+  Weight, torque, leverage, and gravity matter.

+- **Unforgiving interaction**
+  If you place an object badly, it falls.
+  If you hold a rifle with one hand, it sinks.

+- **Movement through environment**
+  You escape by climbing, pulling, vaulting, and improvising.

+- **Pressure, not power**
+  Enemies exist to rush you forward, not to be farmed.

+---

+## 📦 Current State of the Project

+### ✅ Done
+- Repository created
+- Core concept defined
+- Tech stack decided
+- Project structure planned

+### 🚧 In Progress
+- Unity 6 project setup
+- XR foundation planning
+- Interaction and physics approach design

+### ❌ Not Implemented Yet
+- Gameplay systems
+- Weapons
+- Climbing
+- Enemies
+- Levels

+This is intentionally early.
+The foundation matters more than rushing features.

+---

-# 🔧 Planned Core Features
+## 🔫 Planned Core Features

-### 🔫 Weapon Physics
+### Weapon Physics
-- Rifle that sinks when held with one hand
+- Rifle that becomes unstable when held with one hand
-- Pistol on your side you can grab anytime
+- Pistol holstered on the hip
+- No artificial weapon stabilization
-- Guns can fall off surfaces if you place them badly
+- Weapons can slide or fall if placed poorly
-- No magical stability… if you drop your gun that’s your problem

-### 🧗 Parkour & Climbing
+### Parkour & Climbing
-- Pull yourself up using boxes, ledges, or even using your gun as leverage
+- Pulling yourself up using ledges, boxes, or props
-- Movement relies on actual physics forces
-- No sticky snapping hands
+- Climbing driven by actual forces, not snapping
+- Slipping, overreaching, and bad grip are possible

-### 🧟 Enemies
+### Enemies
 - Zombies or infected creatures
-- You don’t stand and fight
-- You **escape**
+- They apply pressure
+- Standing still is the wrong choice

-### 🎒 Inventory / Holsters
+### Inventory / Holsters
-- Rifle on your back
+- Physical rifle back holster
-- Pistol on your hip
+- Hip pistol holster
-- Maybe a backpack for future items
+- Possible backpack system later

 ---

-# 📦 Current State of the Project

-🚧 **Nothing is built yet.**
-This README marks the beginning.
+## 🗺️ Roadmap

+### Short Term
+- Unity 6 project initialized
+- XR Interaction Toolkit setup (Quest 3)
+- Basic XR rig and hands
+- Grabbing and releasing objects
-First steps will be setting up XR, basic interactions, and prototyping the weapon weight system.
+- First weapon weight prototype

+### Mid Term
+- Climbing prototype using physics
+- Alley test environment
+- Basic enemy pressure logic
+- Failure and retry loop

+### Long Term
+- Polished escape level
+- Refined physics tuning
+- Audio, tension, pacing
+- Performance optimization
+- Internal screaming

 ---

-# 🗺️ Roadmap (Early Stages)

-- Set up Unity 6 project
-- Set up XR Interaction Toolkit (Quest 3 via Link)
-- Basic rig, hands, and grabbing
-- Implement rough weapon prefabs
-- Basic climbing test with boxes

-### Later
-- Enemy AI
-- Escape level
-- Inventory
-- Death / retry loop
-- Scream internally

----

-# 🛠️ Tech Stack
+## 🛠️ Tech Stack

 - Unity 6
 - Meta Quest 3
 - XR Interaction Toolkit
 - Unity Input System
+- Physics-driven interactions

 ---

-# 🌟 Why This Exists
+## 🌟 Why This Project Exists

-Because parkour + physics + VR guns = chaotic fun.
-And because making a VR game that’s unforgiving, heavy, and immersive feels more alive than yet another wave shooter.
+Because VR is at its best when it feels **physical**, **messy**, and **dangerous**.
+Because climbing while holding a rifle should be a terrible idea.
+And because escaping by improvisation is more interesting than standing still and shooting waves.

+This project is about **weight, panic, and motion**, not comfort.